jennykut12/github.io/_posts/2024-02-10-How-to-Secure-a-Network-Traffic.md

 ### How to allow an RDP traffic to the virtual machine by configuring an inbound security port rule

+By default NSG does not allow RDP.
+So we need to configure an inbound security rule to allow RDP

 1. Go back to your already created virtual machine and click on “Network Setting”
 2. Select the “create port rules” and choose “inbound port rule”
 3. Input a “Destination port ranges” and a “priority”
 4. Select “TCP”
 5. Add a “name”
+6. Click ”Add“

+How to connect to RDP

+1. Go to the “Overview” of the VM
+2. Click on “Connect”
+3. Click on “Download RDP File”
+4. Download, input details and continue
+5. There you go, your VM is ready.

+### Configure an outbound security port rule to deny internet access

+1. Go to your VM and click on “Network Setting”
+2. Select the “create port rules” and choose “outbound port rule”
+3. On destination input, “Service Tag”
+4. On “Destination port ranges” put “*” which means all ports
+5. On ”Protocol” select “TCP”
+6. On “Action” select “Deny”
+7. Input a high Priority
+8. Add name and click on “Add”
+9. Return to your RDP session and try to open a website , you will notice its not opening, because access has been denied.